Introduction to the battle of Spionkop (Spion Kop or Spioenkop)

 At the outbreak of this war, the Boer commanders decided to besiege certain vital towns.
 These were in the Cape Colony and Natal to prevent a British invasion of their homelands.

 General Sir Redvers Buller was put in command at the outset of the Natal component of the British war effort.
-He had urgently mounted a campaign to relieve the siege of Ladysmith and had suffered a humiliating defeat at the Battle of Colenso.
-This battle took place on the 15th of December, 1899.
+He had urgently mounted a campaign to relieve Ladysmith’s siege and suffered a humiliating defeat at the Battle of Colenso.
+This battle took place on the 15th of December 1899.

 The Battle

-The Battle of Spionkop fought over the 23rd and 24th of January 1900, represents the second of his four attempts to relieve Ladysmith.
-Also, The Battle of Spionkop was the scene of the most futile and certainly the bloodiest of the four battles.
+The Battle of Spionkop (Spion Kop or Spioenkop) fought over the 23rd and 24th of January 1900, represents the second of his four attempts to relieve Ladysmith.
+Also, the Battle of Spionkop was the scene of the most futile and certainly the bloodiest of the four battles.

 The British believed that by traversing the hill of Spionkop, they could cross the mighty barrier of the Thukela (thunder in Zulu) River.
 General Louis Botha was using this as his defensive line.
-Therefore, a contingent made up of 1,700 men from the 2nd Lancashire Fusiliers, six companies of the 2nd King’s Own Royal Lancaster and two from the 1st South Lancashire.
-Additionally with 200 dismounted men from Thorneycroft’s Mounted Infantry were ordered to ascend this mountain on the evening of 23 January.
+Therefore, a contingent comprised 1,700 men from the 2nd Lancashire Fusiliers, six companies of the 2nd King’s Own Royal Lancaster and two from the 1st South Lancashire.
+Additionally, 200 dismounted men from Thorneycroft’s Mounted Infantry were ordered to ascend this mountain on the evening of 23 January.
 Unfortunately, they failed on two occasions to entrench properly.
-Finally, at the crest of Spionkop, their second attempt resulted in trenches that ran parallel to the Boers Krupp and pom-pom guns on Aloe Knoll, Green Hill and Twin Peaks.
+Finally, at the crest of Spionkop, their second attempt resulted in trenches that ran parallel to the Boers’ Krupp and pom-pom guns on Aloe Knoll, Green Hill and Twin Peaks.
 What ensued was an absolute slaughter.

 Control

 Lieutenant Colonel Thorneycroft eventually managed to take control of the situation by shouting out to the Boers, ‘I am the commandant here, take your men to Hell, sir!
 There’s no surrender.’
-These words, together with reinforcements – the Imperial Light Infantry and Middlesex Regiments – inspired the British forces.
+These words and reinforcements – the Imperial Light Infantry and Middlesex Regiments – inspired the British forces.
 The Middlesex Regiments fixed bayonets and charged the Boers (a new tactic to them) – this effort forced the Boers to retreat beyond the crest.
-The Kings Royal Rifles, under the command, of Major General Lyttelton, were also dispatched to seize Twin Peaks.
-Just after five o’clock, the King’s Royal Rifles, supported by naval gunfire from Mount Alice, managed to gain possession of the Twin Peaks, forcing the Boers pom-pom guns from the area.
-The British were now poised to drive the Boers off Aloe Knoll, and from there, they could have made the conditions for those holding the northeast line extremely difficult.
+The Kings Royal Rifles, under the command of Major General Lyttelton, were also dispatched to seize Twin Peaks.
+Just after five o’clock, the King’s Royal Rifles, supported by naval gunfire from Mount Alice, managed to gain possession of the Twin Peaks, forcing the Boers’ pom-pom guns from the area.
+The British were now poised to drive the Boers off Aloe Knoll; from there, they could have made the conditions for those holding the northeast line extremely difficult.

 Closure